 Because the hash is easy to monitor and impossible (some would say “difficult”) to reverse, the correct, verified hash signature means that the certificate and the connection can be trusted, and data can be agreed to be sent encrypted from end to end.
 But what if the hash wasn’t actually unique?

 What Is a Collision Attack, and Is It Possible in the Real World?

 You might have heard of the “Birthday Problem” in mathematics, although you might not have known what it was called.
 The basic idea is that if you gather a large enough group of people, chances are pretty high that two or more people will have the same birthday.
 Higher than you’d expect, in fact–enough that it seems like a weird coincidence.
 In a group as small as 23 people, there’s a 50% chance that two will share a birthday.

 This is the inherent weakness in all hashes, including SHA-1.
 Theoretically, the SHA function should create a unique hash for any data that is put into it, but as the number of hashes grows, it becomes more likely that different pairs of data can create the same hash.
-So in theory, one could create an untrusted certificate with an identical hash to a trusted certificate.
+So one could create an untrusted certificate with an identical hash to a trusted certificate.
 If they got you to install that untrusted certificate, it could masquerade as trusted, and distribute malicious data.

 Finding matching hashes within two files is called a collision attack.
 At least one large scale collision attack is known to have already happened for MD5 hashes.
 But on Feb.
 27th, 2017, Google announced SHAttered, the first-ever crafted collision for SHA-1.
 Google was able to create a PDF file that had the same SHA-1 hash as another PDF file, despite having different content.